The best ski runs in Canada for fresh powder

-In North America’s largest resort Whistler Blackcomb, the best way to find fresh tracks is to earn your turns.
-Whistler Mountain’s hike-in-hike-out Flute Bowl offers a legitimate backcountry feel without the need for avalanche safety training.
-After a 30-minute pack from the top of Harmony Express chairlift, drop in from an epic cornice or ski to the south side for a (usually) mellower entrance.
-Alternatively, consider Fresh Tracks for an on-mountain breakfast and exclusive access to the mountain before the general public.
+The best way to find fresh tracks is to earn your turns -- and Whistler's hike-in-hike-out Flute Bowl offers a legitimate backcountry feel without the need for avalanche training.
+After a 30-minute pack to the top, drop in from an epic cornice or ski to the south side for a (usually) mellower entrance.

 Sun Rype Bowl - Big White Ski Resort

-With 7.5 metres of snowfall every year, Big White Ski Resort is a spacious intermediate-friendly expanse known for collecting Okanagan champagne powder.
-To make the most of it, ride the Gem Lake Express and take Kalina’s Rainbow to the Sun Rype Bowl.
+Ride the Gem Lake Express and take Kalina's Rainbow to the Sun Rype Bowl, a spacious intermediate-friendly expanse known for collecting Okanagan champagne powder.
 Finish with some tight turns where the bowl eases to trees, then carve back to the chairlift on a swooping groomer.

 Gil's Hill - Sun Peaks Resort

-British Columbia’s second largest ski area, Sun Peaks Resort offers steep chutes, treed expanses and glades.
-Long renowned by backcountry enthusiasts, Gil’s Hill is now officially in-bounds—fully patrolled and avalanche-controlled—though this steep, 200-hectare glade stays mostly untracked thanks to its hike-in access.
-Get the full experience and ask a local for their favourite line; sharing the best of Gil’s is a mountain tradition started by the run’s namesake, Gil Marini.
+Long renowned by backcountry enthusiasts, Gil's Hill is now officially in-bounds at Sun Peaks -- fully patrolled and avalanche-controlled -- though this steep, 500-acre glade stays mostly untracked thanks to its hike-in access.
+Ask a local for their favorite line; sharing the best of Gil's is a mountain tradition started by the run's namesake, Gil Marini.

 Cedar Bowl - Fernie Alpine Resort

-Tucked in the southeastern corner of British Columbia, Fernie Alpine Resort is a playground for serious powderhounds.
-But it’s the Fernie locals’ motto that sets the tone: “Haul Back.
+Fernie locals have a motto: "Haul Back.
 Boom!
-Repeat.”
-They’re talking about Cedar Bowl—fall-line paradise on a powder day, with natural rollers and huge views.
+Repeat."
+They're talking about Cedar Bowl--fall-line paradise on a powder day, with natural rollers and huge views.
 And the motto?
 It refers to the Haulback T-Bar, which scoots skiers 460-vertical-feet back to the top of Cedar Bowl for repeat laps (boom!).
-Once you’ve made the most of the resort’s five bowls, head to the historic and eclectic downtown to shop, eat and drink or just chill out.

 CPR Ridge - Kicking Horse Mountain Resort